 Wake up and hit the road for a 10 am information session and 11 am campus tour, each lasting about an hour.
 You will unfortunately not get much time here, as the Princeton tour is at 2:15, meaning you will have to leave by 12:45.
 This does give you a bit of time to enjoy this majorly historic Ivy League school, home of FDR, Joe Pulitzer, Warren Buffet, and so many others, not to mention the set of Spider-Man and Ghostbusters!

 - Princeton University - Princeton will not fail to impress as you and your group enjoy a 2:15 tour and 3:30 information session.
 This prestigious establishment is fun for any history buff, Drumthwacket and the Princeton Record Exchange being options for touring as well!
 This is kind of the ivy-est Ivy there is!

-- Eat at: The community around Princeton is known for all their great pubs, such as The Haven, a late night hoagie and beer paradise in the midst of New Jersey!
-Princeton is also well-known for their eating clubs in general, so eating on campus in the dining halls will certainly not disappoint either!
+- Eat at: The community around Princeton is known for all their great pubs, such as The Haven, a late-night hoagie and beer paradise in the midst of New Jersey!
+Princeton is also well-known for its eating clubs in general, so eating on campus in the dining halls will certainly not disappoint either!

 Day 4 - UPenn

 - University of Pennsylvania - This last day is a bit more lax, as you and your group enjoy an 11 am campus tour, lunch in the dining halls, and then a 1 pm information session.
 UPenn is one of our country's oldest and most widely recognized university, founded by Benjamin Franklin himself (be sure to bring a camera and snap a photo with any of his many campus statues).
 The "First Ivy" was founded in 1740 by a group of Quakers, while today it's boasting high curriculum expectations, school-specific sessions, and the popular Morris Arboretum.